DamienRobert/linkutils/README.md

 `File::Spec` and `Cwd::abs_path` perl modules.
 They are released under the MIT licence, see COPYING.

-*Warning* Some of these utilities can delete files on the filesystem, so use them with care, especially when you use the `-f` switch!
+*Warning* Most of these utilities deal only with symlinks, but some (`mv_and_ln`, `squel`) can also delete more general files on the filesystem, so use them with care, especially with the `-f` switch!

 ## `bad_links`